idio-lang/DIPS/source/scheme/advanced-scheme.rst

 greyer.

 :ref-title:`EPLAiP` (:cite:`EPLA`) p.135, implements the former (in
-*Perl*) in a straight-forward manner.
+*Perl*) in a straightforward manner.
 If the evaluated value in functional position is an object then the first argument is assumed to be an object-specific function, a method, and there's a mechanism for looking up a method within the hierarchy of the class.
 The method is